Nek5000/NekDoc/source/faq.rst

   lx1*ly1*lz1*lelt * 3000byte + lelg * 12byte + MPI

 The memory allocated by MPI will depend heavily on the total number of ranks and the considered MPI implementation.
-For large ranks counts (say > 100'000) it's easily 50-100MB.
+For large rank counts (say > 100'000) it's easily 50-100MB.

 Note, the output of GNU`s SIZE utility is inaccurate as it does not take into account the dynamic memory alloation of MPI, gslib, CVODE, etc.